 What's apparent is that it's a substantially beefier speaker than the Google Home — aided by its 19mm tweeter and 75mm mid-woofer.
 The result is a Google Assistant-powered smart speaker that roars with incredible power.
 There's no denying that it's far more equipped at playing music than its successor, just because it's 76% louder and has a 50% boost in bass.

-You can also pair it with anotherfor stereo sound, plus now you can group multiple speakers in other rooms to play your tunes everywhere — while being harmoniously in sync.
-The best part of the Nest Audio is that you're not paying a fortune for premium audio with its $100 sticker price.
+You can also pair it with another Google Nest Audio for stereo sound, plus you can group multiple speakers in other rooms to play your tunes everywhere — while being harmoniously in sync.
+The best part of Nest Audio is that you're not paying a fortune for premium audio with its $100 sticker price.
 It's affordable, packs all the intelligence of Google Assistant, and even delivers impressive sound.